 Go Outside with Zoofari, Great Falls Park, or Clemyjontri Park

 Have an outdoorsy kid in your family?
 While you’re west of DC, add these outdoor activities to your DC field trip itinerary for families with elementary-aged kids!

 Animal enthusiasts will love the self-drive safari and/or walking tour at Roer’s Zoofari.
 With more than 30 types of mammals, a dozen species of birds, and more than a dozen reptiles and arachnids, families will see animals large and small throughout the zoo and safari areas.
 Safari goers will see the majestic bison, the lovable llama, and more.
 The walking tour gets families up close with friendly sheep, goats, camels, and others who appreciate a good petting or a snack (one cup of animal feed is included with your ticket purchase).
-Check out their tickets page for more; they recommend calling to confirm Monday availability.
+Check out their website for more; they recommend calling to confirm Monday’s availability.

 To escape DC for the weekend, visit one of these 9 Exciting Weekend Getaways Near DC for Families!

 Want to take in some hiking during your trip to DC with kids?
 Look no further than Great Falls Park!
 Located just outside of the city in Great Falls, Virginia, this picturesque park features more than fifteen miles of hiking trails near DC for families.
 If families don’t want to venture far for scenic views, there are three overlooks within a five-to ten-minute walk of the main visitor center.
 One of the most scenic points, the Great Falls, is only around ten minutes from the main parking lot.
 Plus, two out of the three overlooks are stroller-friendly!
 On weekends, if the parking lot fills up quickly, the entrance will close.